U.S debt deluge lifts bond yields to four-year high, Asia stocks down

 Higher U.S. bond yields boosted the dollar.

-The euro fell to $1.2198, its lowest level since March 1, when Trump unveiled his steel and aluminum tariffs.
+The euro fell to $1.2198 EUR=, its lowest level since March 1, when Trump unveiled his steel and aluminum tariffs.
 The common currency last stood at $1.2208.

-The dollar jumped to 108.755 yen, rising almost 1.0 percent on the previous day to hit its highest level in ten weeks.
+The dollar jumped to 108.755 yen JPY=, rising almost 1.0 percent on the previous day to hit its highest level in ten weeks.

-The greenback also strengthened against emerging market currencies, hitting three-month high against the South African rand and 1-1/2-year highs against the Brazilian real.
+The greenback also strengthened against emerging market currencies, hitting three-month high against the South African rand ZAR=D4 and 1-1/2-year highs against the Brazilian real BRL=.

-In commodities, aluminum fell 7 percent on Monday, its biggest one-day drop in eight years, after the United States extended the deadline for sanctions on Russian aluminum producer Rusal.
+In commodities, aluminum fell 7 percent on Monday, its biggest one-day drop in eight years, after the United States extended the deadline for sanctions on Russian aluminum producer Rusal (0486.HK).

-Three-month aluminum on the London Metal Exchange last stood at $2,295 per tonne.
+Three-month aluminum on the London Metal Exchange CMAL3 last stood at $2,295 per tonne.

 The metal had rallied to its highest since mid-2011 last week at $2,718 a tonne on fears of a global shortage as a result of the U.S. sanctions.